eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.2.2

+ - To improve mbxoview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - updated User Manual to describe new and updated features;
+ - added Next/Previous search directions options to the Find dialog;
+ - reduced number of false positive searches;
+ - fixed potential search issue introduced in v 1.0.2.1;

 v 1.0.2.1

  - To improve mbxoview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;